hwsecurity-sdk/hwsecurity/README.md

 | de.cotech:hwsecurity-piv           | 14      |          |
 | de.cotech:hwsecurity-ui            | 14      | 19       |
 | de.cotech:hwsecurity-ssh           | 14      |          |

+## Notice

+This open source release does not reflect the newest version of the SDK.
+Some parts are currently not released as GPLv3, such as FIDO2 support.

 ## Contributing